Updated: Jan 4

 Is whisky the new gin?
-It might be too soon to say, but this drink, once reserved for the more traditionally masculine sector of the population seems to be shaking-off its rigid perceptions and reaching a new consumer - the female, more specifically, the millennial female.
+It might be too soon to say, but this drink, once reserved for the more traditionally masculine sector of the population seems to be shaking off its rigid perceptions and reaching a new consumer - the female, more specifically, the millennial female.
 If we turn the clock back by just a few years, many people would be surprised to find that gin wasn’t always at the head of the class in the spirits category.
-In fact, it used to be situated way in the back, to be dusted-off only when someone’s grandma needed a swig of something stronger than Ceylon tea.
+In fact, it used to be situated way in the back, to be dusted off only when someone’s ouma needed a swig of something stronger than Glen tea.
 Meanwhile, vodka was considered the trendy drink of choice for the young woman about town.
 But now that we have firmly nestled into an era that has been dubbed the ‘ginaissance’, there might be a dark horse on its way looking to dethrone this beverage as a fan-favourite among this demographic.

 From ‘mom-jeans’ to polaroid filters, in other aspects of their lives, millennials are on a quest to recreate the retro aesthetic of decades gone by, and conveniently, whisky has somewhat benefitted from this phenomenon.
 An article published on millennialmarketing.com titled “Whiskey Cocktails Winning Over a Nostalgic Generation” details the emergence of a new dark liquor subculture supported by the opening of speciality bars.
-This demographic is not loyal to particular brands, which is great news for those looking to expand in this category, as taste and experience will be the ultimate deciding factors.
+It's worth noting that, unlike the generations before them, this demographic is not loyal to particular brands, which is great news for those looking to expand in this category.
+Taste and experience will be the ultimate deciding factors.
 Status is also a driving force behind this interest, which creates somewhat of a dichotomy because on one hand there’s this desire to break the stereotype of who the whisky drinker is, while simultaneously wanting to be a part of the elite group and attain the prestige that comes with it.
-A similar pattern exists within ‘luxury’ items of other industries - think of the fashion brand Gucci, that also benefited from a resurgence in the last decade or so.
+A similar pattern exists within ‘luxury’ items of other industries - think of the fashion brand Gucci, which also benefited from a resurgence in the last decade or so.
 Millennial consumers of the brand seek to belong to the same group that they are trying to rebel against.